|

 Egypt

-During the first half of the 20th century, the dance evolved into the art form we known today as raqs sharqi.
+During the first half of the 20th century, the dance evolved into the art form we know today as raqs sharqi.
 Even in the early part of the century, dancers wore shoes.
 Modern-day dancers who justify barefoot dancing based on the belief that it is "traditional" are mistaken.
-Dancers in the Middle East did sometimes dance barefoot, but footwear was common.
+Dancers in the Middle East did sometimes choose to dance barefoot, but footwear was certainly common.

 Lebanon

-Lebanese audiences expect to see dancers wear high heels.
-Dancing barefoot would be considered low-class by Lebanese clientele.
+Lebanese audiences usually expect to see dancers wear high heels.
+Dancing barefoot would be considered low-class by many Lebanese clientele.

 In Lebanon, the standard footwear for dancers consists of high heels.
-This dates back to the era of Lebanon's all-time top star dancer, Nadia Gamal.
+This dates back to the era of Lebanon's legendary dancer, Nadia Gamal.
 Gamal's body type was petite, and therefore she wore high heels to appear larger on stage.
 When she soared to fame, other Lebanese dancers copied many aspects of her dance style and costuming, including her tendency to wear high heels.

 Today, decades after Gamal was at the height of her fame, high heels continue to be a prominent feature of Lebanese-style costuming for raqs sharqi.